 The document and another one on leadership traits contain some interesting traits, ones that ultimately can become organizational values.
 Traits mentioned in the article include:

 - Energy, and

 Additionally, you will find several leadership principles to keep in mind.
 Definitely a keeper.

 Leadership traits are a subset of personality traits.
 According to Raymond Cattell, a pioneer in the field of personality assessments, good leaders have these personality characteristics.

 - Emotional stability

 If there is an organization where effective leadership must be cultivated and developed, it is the military.
 While the Air Force, Navy, Army, and Marines do not agree on a common list of traits, one can assume that one is doing something right if one has followers who exhibit respect, confidence, and loyal cooperation.

 Unfortunately for us all, bad leaders occupy positions of power in business and government.
 The article is a summary of a book on the same subject.
 In this case, the seven deadly leadership traits include being:

 - Insular, and

-One sees it over and over, large corporations are really not the good at choosing the next CEO.
+One sees it over and over, large corporations are really not good at choosing the next CEO.
 And in fact, it seems that some formerly great companies have become very good at putting the wrong person into the big chair.
 All of us no doubt have our own pet reasons why that is.
 One of mine is that interviews are an extremely poor method of predicting job performance.
-This article lists seven must have traits (notice, one is not getting an MBA or a JD.)
+This article lists seven must-have traits (notice, one is not getting an MBA or a JD.)
 Many of these are leadership traits and traits of personality.